coderefinery/reproducible-research/_episodes/01-why-reproducible-research.md

 teaching: 5
 exercises: 0
 questions:
-  - "Why research should be reproducible?"
+  - "Why should research be reproducible?"
-  - "Can someone reproduce the results we have published/reported one year from now?"
+  - "Can others reproduce the results I published/reported a year ago?"
 objectives:
-  - "Discuss the reasons why research should be reproducible"
+  - "Discuss reasons for why research should be reproducible"

 ---

 ## Food for thought

-Mark and tom are researchers at a university.
+Mark and Mary are researchers at a university.
 They got some great results, which they submitted to a high-profile journal.
-The reviews were quite positive, but reviewers asked for some new figures, alternative analysis and a change to existing figures.
+The reviews were positive, but reviewers asked for some new figures, alternative analysis and a change to existing figures.
-Mark and tom started to work on revisions, but the problem is that when they tried to generate modified figures; the figures don't match.
-The new figures are quite different from what they have found and don't show the observation they had found.
-Tom usually keeps track of which code has generated which figures, but he was in a rush to submit the paper by deadline.
-He forgot to keep track of the files as usual.
+Mark and Mary started to work on revisions, but when they tried to generate modified figures, it didn't match with previous results.
+The new figures were different from what they found before and didn't show the same trends.
+Mary usually keeps track of which code has generated which figures, but she was in a rush to submit the paper before a deadline.
+She forgot to keep track of the files as usual.
-Tom has left university for a job in industry and ever since the manuscript is languishing in the drawer.
+Mary has left university for a job in industry and ever since the manuscript is languishing in the drawer.

 ---
 In many cases, we have to start from existing work.